paullalonde/macos-parallels-gitlab-golang-executor-vms/README.md

    - `monterey`
 1. Packer will perform the following steps:
    1. Create the new VM as a copy of the base VM.
-   1. Run the Ansible playbook, which in turn installs Homebrew and Xcode.
+   1. Run the Ansible playbook, which in turn creates the `gitlab-executor` account and installs golang and related tools.
-   1. Save the VM under the `vms` directory.
+   1. Save the VM.
    1. Tar & gzip the VM, producing a `.tgz` file.
-   1. Compute the tgz file's SHA256 checksum and save it to a file.
+   1. Compute the tgz file's checksum and save it to a file.
-   1. Both files (the tgz and the checksum) are placed in the `output` diretory.
+1. The final outputs will be:
+   - `output/macos-${var.os_name}-golang-executor.pvm.tgz`, the tar'd and gzip'd VM.
+   - `output/macos-${var.os_name}-golang-executor.pvm.tgz.sha256`, the checksum.